 Kolmanskop: My Tips for Visiting

 How to get there: Frustratingly, Kolmanskop is kind of out of the way when it comes to visiting Namibia’s highlights.
 Still, if you’re willing to tackle the bad roads and add an extra couple of days to your trip, it’s well worth seeing.
-We drove from Sossusvlei, stopping over at the lovely Betta Camp ($58 a night) for a night to break up the long drive.
+We drove from Sossusvlei, stopping over at the lovely Duwisib Guest Farm ($58 a night) for a night to break up the long drive.
 There’s basically only one route to take to get to Kolmanskop: from Sesriem, follow the C27 then C13 down to Aus, where wild desert-adapted horses roam free.
 From there, follow the B4 to Luderitz.

 Where to stay: The nearest town to Kolmanskop is Luderitz — a pleasant coastal town that’s filled with German art nouveau architecture.
 Nearby, you can check out the bay that’s home to flamingos and pelicans.
 If you’re lucky, you may even spot some dolphins and penguins splashing around.
 If you have the time, it’s worth spending half a day wandering around the town.

-We stayed at Kairos B&B ($104 a night) while we were in Luderitz.
-The B&B was an affordable (by Namibia’s standards anyway) and decent option on a small peninsula with a nearby flamingo colony.
+We stayed at Kairos B&B ($44 a night) while we were in Luderitz.
+The B&B was an affordable (by Namibia’s standards anyway) and wonderful property on a small peninsula with a nearby flamingo colony.
+So cool!
 There was A/C, parking spaces, a clean, modern room, and a gorgeous view over the ocean.
 I loved staying here and would whole-heartedly recommend it as an excellent place to stay.

-If you’re on a tight budget, Element Riders Backpackers offers up dorm rooms for $9 a night, and private rooms from $28 a night.
+If you’re on a tight budget, Villelodge offers up excellently-reviewed double rooms from just $27 a night.